jpowerwa/animalia/README.md

  "fact": "rivers"
 }`

-If the API cannot find information that is related to the query, it will return a 404 status code and a slighlty different JSON body:
+If the API cannot find information that is related to the query, it will return a 404 status code and a slightly different JSON body:

 `{
  "message": "I can't answer your question."